neondatabase/neon/docs/rfcs/025-generation-numbers.md

 "fast" here means that the restart is done before any other element in the system has taken action in response to the node being down.

-- After restart, the node does no writes until it can obtain a fresh generation number from the control plane.
+- After restart, the node issues a re-attach request to the control plane, and receives new generation numbers for all its attached tenants.
-- Once it has a node generation number, it may activate all existing attachments.
-The generation of its attachments is stored on disk.
-This may be stale, but that is safe.
+- Tenants may be activated with the generation number in the re-attach response.
-- If any of its attachments were in fact stale (i.e. had be reassigned to another node while this node was offline), then:
+- If any of its attachments were in fact stale (i.e. had be reassigned to another node while this node was offline), then
-  - Deletions to those attachments will be blocked by generation validation on the delete path
+  - the re-attach response will inform the tenant of this by _not_ incrementing the generation for that attachment.
+  - This will implicitly block deletions in the tenant, but as an optimization the pageserver should also proactively stop doing S3 uploads when it notices this stale-generation state.
   - The control plane is expected to eventually detach this tenant from the pageserver.